laurentpayot/verticalize/README.md

 )
 ```

-Verticalize’s `V` function is around 200 bytes minified and compressed, without dependencies.
+Verticalize’s `V` function is around 200 bytes minified and compressed, and has no dependencies.
 It won’t bloat your web app.

 ## NodeJS